SEMIC0L0N15/FastNote/README.md

 Supported platforms:
 - Windows

-Currently, the project is suspended, but it could get resumed at any time.
+Currently, the project is being suspended, but it could get resumed at any time.

 Author: Radosław Panuszewski